-In recent years the concept of hybrid molecules, which contain two or more pharmacophore groups binding together covalently in one molecular framework, has entered the field of medicinal chemistry field in order to overcome the problem of drug resistance problem.
+In recent years the concept of hybrid molecules, which contain two or more pharmacophore groups binding together of medicinal chemistry field in order to overcome the problem of drug resistance problem.
 The compounds obtained by molecular hybridization of several pharmacophore groups are reported to act by inhibiting two or more conventional targets simultaneously, and this multiple target strategy has resulted in the development of a number of bioactive hybrid molecules [9, 10].